Villavu/Simba/Doc/sphinx/scriptref/dtm.rst

     function FindDTMRotatedAlternating(DTM: Integer; var x, y: Integer;
     xs, ys, xe, ye: Integer;
     sAngle, eAngle, aStep: Extended; var aFound: Extended): Boolean;

+FindDTMRotated is behaves like FindDTM.
+Only, it will rotate the DTM between sAngle and eAngle by aStep each time.
+It will also return the angle which the DTM was found at.
+Starts at 0 degrees and alternatives between - and + aStep to search for the DTM.

 FindDTMsRotatedSE